solspace/php-instagram-feed-with-token-refresh/README.md

 - FTP access to the server
 - Ability to parse JSON using Javascript to populate HTML elements on a web page
 - Completion of this Instagram tutorial: [Get Started With The Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started)
+- Set up something to ping the script each day to maintain fresh tokens and feed.

 ## Get Started